Who we are:

 - Table tennis increased cerebral blood flow; cerebral blood flow in the cerebellum, pons, and midbrain was “increased remarkably” (Teruaki, 1998)

 - Table tennis can prevent or delay senile dementia; using the Kana-pick-out test (designed to measure higher brain function), scientists Kawano and Mimura showed that table tennis players obtained higher scores on the test

 Yee Hong Senior Center - MedEx: Table Tennis for All

-Kevin and TT4EVER volunteered at the MedEx: Table Tennis for All program at the Yee Hong Senior Center by playing with the seniors and leading the stretching exercises since the summer of 2022.
+Since the summer of 2022, Kevin and TT4EVER have helped to run Ping4Alzheimer sessions at Yee Hong Senior Center by playing with the seniors and leading the stretching exercises.
 Kevin and TT4EVER hope to spread Ping4Alzheimer to other senior centers within the GTA.

 Ping4Alzheimer Virtual Presentation

 On October 8th, 2022, Kevin gave a virtual presentation on Alzheimer’s disease and how table tennis can be utilized as a therapeutic resource to combat the effects of the disease as well as to mitigate its progression.